KDE/kf5book/threadweaver/introduction_to_TW.in.md

 ## HelW olorld!

 Concurrent programming means creating applications that perform multiple operations at the same time.
 A common problem is that the user sees the application pause.
-A typical requirement is that an operation which may take an arbitrary amount of time because it is, for example, performing disk I/O, is scheduled for execution but immediately taken of the main thread of the application (then one that starts `main()`).
+A typical requirement is that an operation which may take an arbitrary amount of time because it is, for example, performing disk I/O, is scheduled for execution but immediately taken off the main thread of the application (the one that starts `main()`).
 To illustrate how this problem would be solved and to jump right into using ThreadWeaver, let's simulate this problem by printing _Hello World!_ as the asynchronous payload.

 @@snippet(threadweaver/examples/HelloWorld/HelloWorld.cpp, sample-helloworld, cpp)